10 Best Online Video Makers for 2020

-Wave.video is a fantastic online video maker that fits small business needs, entrepreneurs, social media enthusiasts… just about anyone ready to make an online video.
+Wave.video is a powerful video marketing platform that allows making, editing, sharing, and hosting videos.
+Wave.video fits small business needs, entrepreneurs, bloggers, social media enthusiasts… and just about anyone ready to make an online video.

 Ease of Use

 Wave.video is simple to use, and we’re not just saying that!
-The demos we provide make creating professional marketing videos easy!
-Check out our testimonials if you’re not sure, or check us out yourself by following this link.
+The interface of the platform is intuitive and easy to get around even for non-professional video creators.
+The demos and educational articles they provide in their video marketing blog make creating professional marketing videos a real pleasure.
+Check out Wave.video testimonials if you’re not sure, or check the toolkit out yourself by following this link.

 Even if you don’t have your own footage, Wave.video’s got you covered.
 From videos and images on just about anything – from work to New York – you will be able to find the footage that suits your needs best.